SwiftToolkit/SPM-Cheatsheet/README.md

 # The SPM Cheatsheet

 > [!NOTE]
-> Changes done here will be automatically deployed at [SwiftToolkit](https://SwiftToolkit.dev/spm-cheatsheet).
-Contributions are welcome!
+> Changes applied here will be automatically deployed at [SwiftToolkit](https://SwiftToolkit.dev/spm-cheatsheet).
+[Contributions](https://github.com/swifttoolkit/spm-cheatsheet/pulls/new) are welcome!

 <!-- Content start -->